atmdv/CalcYourTax/README.md

 How it works
 ============

-First step is to export the entire transaction history from you Nordnet portfolio account.
+First step is to export the entire transaction history from your Nordnet portfolio account.
 Then specify the file path for the transactions file.

 ``` r
 nordnet <- "transaktionsfil.csv"